Board of Directors

 Robert M. Gould, MD, Board President

-- Associate Adjunct Professor, Program on Reproductive Health and the Environment (PRHE), Department of Obstetrics, Gynecology and Reproductive Sciences at the University of California, San Francisco (UCSF), School of Medicine, 2012–present
+• Adjunct Assistant Professor, Program on Reproductive Health and the Environment (PRHE), Department of Obstetrics, Gynecology and Reproductive Sciences at the University of California, San Francisco (UCSF), School of Medicine, 2012–present

 Tova Fuller, MD, PhD, Board Vice President, Chair of Nuclear Weapons Abolition Committee